gnudeep/WSO2-AM-API-Import-Export-Tool/README.md

 This tool helps to export all the created APIs in a WSO2 API Manager deployment in to a set of source file and import it in to a different WSO2 API Manager deployment.

-To export APIs user has to use APIM REST API and the APIs exposed by [api-import-export-2.0.0](https://docs.wso2.com/display/AM200/Migrating+the+APIs+to+a+Different+Environment) web application.
+To export APIs, the script uses [API Manager REST API](https://docs.wso2.com/display/AM200/Published+APIs) and the APIs exposed by [api-import-export-2.0.0](https://docs.wso2.com/display/AM200/Migrating+the+APIs+to+a+Different+Environment) web application.

 ####API Export steps
+API Import and Export scripts need OAuth application registered in the API Manager to use Store/Publisher REST API.

 #### Create Applicatin for API Manager REST API:
+To create a OAuth application Carbon user or Carbon tenant user credentials have to be provided.

+OAuth Application Creation Request.
 ```
 curl -X POST -H "Authorization: Basic YWRtaW46YWRtaW4=" -H "Content-Type: application/json" -d @payload.json http://localhost:9763/client-registration/v0.9/register
 ```